SingingHead: A Large-scale 4D Dataset for Singing Head Animation: SingingHead Dataset

 \subsection{Data Processing}

-The raw data includes RGB videos, singing dry sounds, accompaniments, and 3D scans.
-We processed the raw data as illustrated in Fig. \ref{fig:dataset} (a) to get our final dataset \textbf{SinginHead}, which consists of singing audio, portrait video, and 3D facial motion sequence.
+The raw data includes RGB videos, singing dry sounds, original songs, and 3D scans.
+We processed the raw data as illustrated in Fig. \ref{fig:dataset} to get our final dataset SinginHead, which consists of singing audio, background music, portrait video, and 3D facial motion sequence.

 \textbf{Video cropping and serialization.} Since the video we collected has a wide field of view, including the entire upper body, and the volunteers routinely wiggled as they recorded the song, it is necessary to crop out the facial region and serialize the long recording to ensure the face remains in a stable bounding box.
-To this end, we first detect the bounding box of the facial region using MTCNN \cite{zhang2016joint}, then leave a margin around the bounding box to determine the crop box and crop the original video into square portrait video, finally the portrait video is resized to $1024\times1024$.
+To this end, we first detect the bounding box of the facial region using MTCNN \cite{zhang2016joint}, then leave a margin around the bounding box to determine the crop box and crop the original video into square portrait video, finally, the portrait video is resized to $1024\times1024$ as shown in Fig. \ref{fig:show}.
 During the cropping process, we use Dlib \cite{king2009dlib} to detect the 68 landmarks every 6 frames, and calculate whether the landmarks on the edge are too close to the bounding box, if so, we cut the video at this frame, and start a new video sequence with a newly detected bounding box.